[Q,R]=0 and Kostant partition functions: Introduction

-Further, for $X\in\g$, we denote by $VX$ the vector field on $M$ induced by the $G$-action.
+Further, we introduce the following notation: \begin{itemize} \item for $X\in\g$, we denote by $VX$ the vector field on $M$ induced by the $G$-action; \item we define the character $\chie: T\to\C$ via

-Atiyah-Bott-Segal-Singer \cite{ati-bot2, ati-bot3,Atiyah-Segal68} give a fixed point formula for $\chie(t)$.
-The Fourier transform $\F\chie$ of $\chie$ is then a function with finite support on $\Lambda$; its value is an integer, called the {\em multiplicity} of the weight $\lambda$ in $\chie$.
-It is then possible to express $\F\chie(\lambda)$ in terms of partition functions, the first example of such an expression being Kostant's formula for the multiplicity of a weight $\lambda$ in a finite dimensional representation of a compact Lie group in terms of the number of ways a weight can be expressed as a sum of positive roots.
+\end{itemize} Atiyah-Bott-Segal-Singer \cite{ati-bot2, ati-bot3,Atiyah-Segal68} gave a formula for $\chie(t)$ in terms of the connected components of the set of fixed points of the action of $t$ on $M$.
+The Fourier transform $\F\chie:\Lambda\to\Z$ of $\chie$ is a function with finite support; its value is an integer, called the {\em multiplicity} of the weight $\lambda$ in $\chie$.
+Using the fixed point formula, one can express $\F\chie(\lambda)$ in terms of partition functions.
+The first example of such an expression was Kostant's formula for the multiplicity of a weight in a finite-dimensional representation of a compact Lie group in terms of the number of ways a weight can be expressed as a sum of positive roots.

-Our focus will be the calculation of the dimension of the $G$-invariant part $Q(M,\CE)^G$ of $Q(M,\CE)$, obtained by taking $G$-invariants on the right hand side of \eqref{qdef}:
+Our focus will be the calculation of the dimension of the $G$-invariant part $Q(M,\CE)^G$ of $Q(M,\CE)$, obtained by taking $G$-invariants on the right hand side of \eqref{qdef}.
+Thus we have